Our Curriculum Intent Statement

 At All Saints our vision states that through the power of God’s love children will reach their true potential and be able to live their lives with an open mind so that they learn from the world around them.

-Through our jigsaw curriculum, we provide the pieces our children need to embrace our school motto: Love, Live and Learn.
+Through our unique curriculum, we provide the knowledge and skills our children need to embrace our school motto: Love, Live and Learn.

-Love: Throughout a child’s journey through All Saints, piece by piece, we inspire a love of learning.
-The National Curriculum creates the outline of the bigger picture.
-Our Christian values of compassion, thankfulness, hope, respect, courage and forgiveness, complete our jigsaw.
+Love: Throughout a child’s journey through All Saints, we inspire a love of learning.
+The National Curriculum is underpinned by our Christian values of compassion, thankfulness, hope, respect, courage and forgiveness.

 Our close-knit school community comprises of our families, our staff, our church and our village.
 It is the strong bond held between us all that provide the nurture and love that enables our children to reach their true potential.

-Our ultimate aim is for our children to leave All Saints with a growth mind-set and ambitious expectations of themselves, equipped with the tools to complete the puzzle of life.
+Our ultimate aim is for our children to leave All Saints with a growth mind-set and ambitious expectations of themselves, equipped knowledge, skills and vocabulary needed in their adult life.

 Learn: We aim to deliver a connected curriculum that builds on a strong foundation of core skills.
 Our high expectations ensure children make good progress which is carefully monitored.
 Everything we teach must sit within a bigger picture to enable our children to become deeper level learners, making links between areas of learning and the world around them.